LORDS-AND-LADIES

 The large bluntly-pointed leaves are wrinkly with prominent veins.

-Easily confused with : Rare Lords and Ladies but only if you happen to be in the deep south of England (or in a garden) where that is found.
+Easily confused with : Rare Lords-and-Ladies but only if you happen to be in the deep south of England (or in a garden) where that is found.

 Arum plants contain the toxic glycosidic saponin aroin(e), aroidin and aronin, Coniine-like alkaloids, which depress the Central Nervous System.
 Other toxins include Cyanogenic Glycosides, and calcium oxalate raphides (raphides are sharp needle shaped crystals).